-We happened to be poking around one of the big department stores in Prague one afternoon called My Narodni, when we discovered a Tesco grocery store on the basement level (which is pretty common in Europe).
-We realized that we hadn’t picked up any liqueurs from the Czech Republic yet so we decided to peruse the alcohol section and see what we could find that looked interesting.
+One afternoon we found ourselves poking around one of the bigger department stores in Prague, called My Narodni.
+We discovered a Tesco grocery store on the basement level (which is pretty common in Europe).
+In that moment, we realized that we hadn’t picked up any liqueurs from the Czech Republic yet.
+So, we decided to peruse the alcohol section and see what we could find that looked interesting.

-There were a few bottles that appealed, but one item that we kept getting drawn back to was Slivovice.
-The bottle’s shape was aesthetically unique, and neither of us had ever tried plum brandy before.
-They had a few to choose from, and we waffled between one that was clear like vodka, and one that had been aged three years and had a lovely golden tint to it.
-In the end we went with the aged Slivovice, as we assumed it would be more mellow and flavourful than the one that had not been aged.
+A few interesting-looking bottles appealed to us, but one liqueur we decided to try was Slivovice.
+The aesthetically unique bottle called to us, and neither of us had ever tried plum brandy before.
+The store had a few varieties of Slivovice to choose from.
+Mark and I waffled between a crystal clear version that looked like vodka, and a three-year aged bottle, which had a lovely golden tint to it.
+In the end we purchased the aged Slivovice.
+We assumed it would be more mellow and flavourful than the one that had not been aged.

 We didn’t open the bottle until we got back to Canada.
 And as you can see, it’s one that we have imbibed in quite a bit since bringing it home just a little over four months ago.
 The specific brand of Slivovice we purchased was from a company called R. Jelinek, the R. standing for Rudolf.
-The company was founded in 1894.
-They also make brandies with cherries, pears, apricots, and apples, plum vodka, absinthe, honey liqueur, gin, whiskey, and more unusual liqueurs such as sea buckthorn, blackberry, quince, and so forth.
+Rudolf started the company in 1894.
+They also make brandies using additives such as cherries, pears, apricots, and apples.
+But the list goes on!
+Slivovice produces plum vodka, absinthe, honey liqueur, gin, and whiskey.
+And if you really want to get crazy, why not look for their more unusual liqueurs, such as sea buckthorn, blackberry, quince, and so forth.

-The best thing though, is that you don’t have to go all the way to the Czech Republic to try Slivovice.
+But you know what’s even cooler about this product?
+You don’t have to go all the way to the Czech Republic to try Slivovice.
 It’s exported all the way here to Canada, and you can find it easily enough through the LiquorConnect website, which is a fantastic search engine if you are trying to find out which alcohols are sold where in Alberta.
 Jelinek, Sudli and Moravska are all companies whose plum brandies can be purchased in Alberta.
 Cheers!